 2. Warm your toes

-Forget the designer labels and dig out your fuzziest soothing socks, and your cuddliest sweater, even if it has a goofy reindeer pattern and wouldn’t pass muster at New York Fashion Week.
+Forget the designer labels and dig out your fuzziest soothing socks, and your cuddliest sweater, even if it has a goofy reindeer motif and wouldn’t pass muster at New York Fashion Week.
 This is about comfort, not couture.

 3. Eat cake